-The original Certificate Holders are also entitled to request its Re-key (see section 3.2.3 and 4.1.1).
+The original Certificate Holders are also entitled to request its Re-key (see Sections 3.3 and.3.3.1).

 4.7.3 Processing Certificate Re-key Requests

 Three months prior to the expiration period, IdenTrust or the RA's system will automatically notify the Certificate Holder that he or she must Re-key and re-establish identity by presenting his or her valid TrustID Certificate.